lsst/rtn-045/index.rst

 Guidelines for writing alt-text:

-* Be brief, if possible.
+* Be brief.
 Write in short, succinct sentences.
-* Spell out acronyms (e.g. Right Ascension versus RA).
-* Avoid jargon or undefined terms.
-* Symbols and equations should be expressed in words (e.g. use "equals" rather than "=").
 * Write for the text to be read aloud.
-Written visual cues (e.g. quotation marks or dashes) are not necessary.
+* Do not include written visual cues (e.g., quotation marks, dashes).
+* Spell out acronyms (e.g., use "Right Ascension", not "RA").
+* Avoid jargon and undefined terms.
+* Symbols and equations should be expressed in words (e.g., use "equals", not "=").
 * Pictures should be described in terms of what the listener needs to know (e.g., a large galaxy in the center).
 * For RSP screenshots, state which interface is being shown and describe the actions the user should take and the expected results, or the main functionality of the interface (as appropriate).
-* Where possible, use consistent terms such as the `JupyterLab User Interface Naming Conventions <https://jupyterlab.readthedocs.io/en/stable/developer/contributing.html#user-interface-naming-conventions>`_.
+* Use consistent terms such as the `JupyterLab User Interface Naming Conventions <https://jupyterlab.readthedocs.io/en/stable/developer/contributing.html#user-interface-naming-conventions>`_.
-* Limit the use of visual cues, such as colors or shapes, or visual-centric language (e.g., "as you can see").
+* Limit the use of visual cues, such as colors or shapes, or visual-centric language (e.g., do not say, "as you can see").
-* If color is a useful attribute to distinguish items in a figure, then describe the attribute rather than the color (e.g. a blue star versus a red star could be described as a hotter star and a cooler star).
+* If color distinguishes physical attributes, then describe the attribute rather than the color (e.g. a blue star versus a red star could be described as a hotter star and a cooler star).
 * For plots, include type of plot (e.g., bar, scatter), titles and labels, and a general explanation of the data and what it means.